makinacorpus/drupalindustry.recipe.drush/README.txt

 * the "project" contains stuff related to the application.
 It focuses on functionality, not on environment or deployment.
-* the "project" is intended to be deployed on an "environment" through a "distribution".
+* the "project" is intended to be deployed on an "environment" through a "toolchain".
-* the "distribution" focuses on deployment, compatibility and performance on a given "environment".
+* the "toolchain" focuses on deployment, compatibility and performance on a given "environment".
 * An "environment" is composed of hardware, system software, external services...

 Use cases:

-* the "distribution" contains tests on environment setup and compatibility, such as the SQL server availability (assert that the SQL configuration is ok) or cron jobs.
+* the "toolchain" contains tests on environment setup and compatibility, such as the SQL server availability (assert that the SQL configuration is ok) or cron jobs.
-* a continuous integration distribution adds test components to the standard profile.
-A production distribution adds monitoring components.
-A development distribution adds developer tools...
+* a continuous integration toolchain adds test components to the standard profile.
+A production toolchain adds monitoring components.
+A development toolchain adds developer tools...